Skip to main content

 Anglers can also check the Saddle Creek Park website.

-Bank fishing opportunities here are excellent.
-Bluegill (bream) fishing is improving with the warmer water, and they can be caught with live crickets, grass shrimp, and red wigglers.
-Catfish can be caught on chicken livers and commercial stink baits around deeper holes.
-Anglers recently reported big Florida bass being caught, but patience will be the name of the game for the sweltering summer months.
-Use live, wild shiners for the best action and try plastic worms in Junebug, red shad, and Christmas colors fished slowly along the edges and near drop-offs.
+Bank fishing opportunities here are excellent!
+Many anglers will target black crappie (specks) during the winter months but switch to bream during late spring, leading into early summer.
+Live Missouri minnows and small jigs trolled or drifted are the best bets for good speck action.
+Bluegill (bream) fishing will improve with the warmer water, and they can be caught with crickets and red wigglers.
+Catfish can be caught on chicken livers and commercial stinkbaits around deeper holes.
+Florida bass fishing will be good during this “post-spawn” transition.
+Use live, wild shiners for the best bass action, and try plastic worms in Junebug, red shad, and black and blue colors fished slowly along the edges and near drop-offs.
 Large schools of shad are coming to the surface in the morning and just before sunset.
-Don’t be afraid to throw your walking topwater baits, suspending jerkbaits and weightless shad colored flukes in and around the schools to catch bass chasing the shad.
-Be on the lookout for tagged bass larger than 8 pounds.
+Don’t be afraid to throw your suspending jerkbaits, “wacky” rigs, or weightless shad-colored flukes in and around the schools to catch bass chasing the shad.
+During past electrofishing surveys, some Florida bass larger than 8 pounds were tagged in Saddle Creek.
 Tags are yellow and located on the back (dorsal) of the fish.
-If you catch a tagged fish, remember to remove the tag and call the number provided.
-You will need it to collect your $100 reward!
-Black crappie (specks) fishing will be slow, but a few fish can still be caught.
-Live Missouri minnows and small jigs trolled or drifted are the best bets for specks.
+If you catch a tagged fish, remember to cut the tag off and call the number provided.
+You will need it to collect your $100 reward.
 Tight lines!

 Popular Species